Joelius300/ml-starter/README.md

 TODO Use and delete

 1. Adjust values below
-2. Add requirements if you need them
+2. Add requirements to `requirements.txt` if you need them
 3. Run it all and commit

 ```bash